 Along with performing for adults, Anne volunteered as a storyteller at a local school to figure out the craft of spinning a tale for kids.
 She learned to play the mandolin, took improv classes to spice up her performances, and volunteered as a storyteller at a senior center to develop programs for older audiences, including those dealing with memory-loss.

 She also became an award-winning liar, despite — or perhaps because of — her Catholic upbringing.
-She is four time 1st-place winner at the Northwest Folklife Festival Liar’s Contest in Seattle, and took the grand prize in the NW Tall Tale Challenge in 2016.
+She is five-time 1st-place winner at the Northwest Folklife Festival Liar’s Contest in Seattle, and took the grand prize in the NW Tall Tale Challenge in 2016.
 "Ask me how big my trophies are, " Anne says.

 To her delight, she was eventually able to quit her day job and become a full-time storyteller.
 She is forever grateful to her first husband Ron Geitgey (1943-2012) for his whole-hearted support of her storytelling endeavors.
 When she celebrated her 10th anniversary as a storyteller, Ron said, “Another ten years and you’ll be an overnight success.”
 He was right on the mark; in 2018 Anne was invited to perform as a New Voice at the 2018 National Storytelling Festival, sparking a flurry of invitations to perform in Festivals across the country in 2019.